-BUCASIA STATE SCHOOL STUDENT RESOURCE SCHEME 2022
+BUCASIA STATE SCHOOL STUDENT RESOURCE SCHEME 2024

-The Student Resource Scheme (SRS) 2022 has been approved by the P & C Association.
+The Student Resource Scheme (SRS) 2024 has been approved by the P & C Association.

-In 2022 Bucasia State School will operate a Student Resource scheme (SRS) for all students.
-The fees for 2022 will be \$60 for years Prep to Year 6.
+In 2024 Bucasia State School will operate a Student Resource scheme (SRS) for all students.
+The fees for 2024 will be \$60 for years Prep to Year 6.
 These fees supplement materials for Art, Craft, Cooking, Construction and other activities conducted as part of classroom programs and contributes to the photocopying costs in place of set texts in specific subject areas.
-The cost also covers our annual subscription to ICT programs such as Mathletics, and Typing Tournament.
+The cost also covers our annual subscription to ICT programs.